16 January 2023

 The older person can ask their representative to interact with My Aged Care in their place.

 There may be cognitive issues, hearing, vision or speech impairments, language barriers, not being digitally connected, a lack of confidence, or any other number of reasons why an older person would prefer a trusted family member or carer to deal with My Aged Care on their behalf.
-As mentioned earlier, there are two types of representatives:

 What does my aged care representative do?

-Gives information to My Aged Care.
+- Provide information to My Aged Care

 This could be talking to assessors, the My Aged Care contact centre and service providers.

-Seeks information from My Aged Care.
+- Seek information from My Aged Care

 This could be asking where the older person sits in the national queue and when they might receive their support package, or if a referral for assessment has been received and when to expect a call from an assessor.

-Make decisions about aged care assessments and referrals for aged care services.
+- Make decisions about aged care assessments and referrals for aged care services

 This could also include asking for a review of the older person’s assessment to get a higher level of care if their needs are exceeding their current support.

-See and update aged care and personal information.
+- See and update aged care and personal information.

-This could be where an older person has changed address or moved into an aged care facility.
+This could be where an older person has changed address or moved into an aged care home.
 This can be done through the contact centre or through the My Aged Care client record on myGov.

 In our experience, older people who have My Aged Care representatives achieve timelier and more appropriate outcomes.
 They don’t fall through the cracks because the representative is regularly monitoring and following up on behalf of the older person.